 Big bass will often key in on larger prey like crappie, perch, bluegill, and other sunfish.
 The late fall is also a great time for pitching and flipping to shallow water lay-down trees and docks.
 For me personally, this is where I find most of those really big bass in the late fall.
 You may have heard the term “big baits catch big bass”, but try to keep an open mind as the water temps get colder, you’ll sometimes need to downsize to smaller lures (even jigs).

 Most bodies of water that stratify go through what is known as the “fall turnover”.
-Many large natural lake and reservoirs never experience a turnover due to constant wind, waves and current throughout the summer to fall transition.
+Many large natural lakes and reservoirs never experience a turnover due to constant wind, waves, and current throughout the summer to fall transition.

 I tend to put bass into three groups, shallow water bass (bass that stay shallow most of the year), roamers (bass that use both shallow and deep water) and finally deep water bass (those that generally stay in deep water except to spawn).
 When faced with a turnover, the fish that will be least affected will be the shallow water bass.
 The other two groups will be impacted more severely with the deepwater bass being hit the hardest.
 When confronted with a fall turnover, try targeting those shallow-water bass that have been occupying cover near the bank.
 You may need to be a bit more persistent with your presentation, so be sure to work every piece of cover thoroughly.